hashicorp/design-system/website/docs/components/form/select/partials/guidelines/guidelines.md

 !!!
 Info

-**This component is a native HTML element**
+**This component uses a native HTML element**

-Creating custom non-native variations of this component is not possible as we rely on the brower to render it as-is.
-More information can be found [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
+It's not possible to create custom variations of this component as it uses a native HTML element.
+Find more information [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

 !!!